-Grade 9 CAREER TECHNICAL PROGRAM SELECTION
+GRADE 9 CAREER TECHNICAL AND AGRICULTURAL PROGRAM SELECTION

 Students will make their program selections by rank ordering the CTE programs for which they earned a passing grade during the Exploratory Program in order of placement preference.
-Each student will identify his/her technical program of choice, as well as their second through eighth choices from the explored technical programs.
+Each student will identify the technical or agricultural program of choice, as well as their second through seventh choices from the explored technical or agricultural programs.
 This process will be electronic and will take place during the last exploratory cycle.

-Grade 9 CAREER TECHNICAL PROGRAM PLACEMENT
+GRADE 9 CAREER TECHNICAL AND AGRICULTURAL PROGRAM PLACEMENT

 Students' program selection requests are sorted in rank order and are placed according to their score in the technical program the student requested as their first choice.
-In the event of a tie, tie scores are first broken by the cumulative average of all eight exploratory grades.
+In the event of a tie, tie scores are first broken by the cumulative average of all seven exploratory grades.
 If this initial tiebreaker results in another tie, students' academic and conduct reports will be considered to resolve the tiebreaker.
 In the event that a technical program exceeds its capacity for enrollment, every effort will be made to place a student in their next highest ranking choice based on availability and eligibility.
 Also, when students are placed in a program other than their first choice, yet would like to be in a different technical program that is at capacity, wait lists are created.
 Students on a waitlist are rank ordered by their exploratory grades.
 Wait listed students are notified when an opening occurs in their desired choice and given the option to change or remain in their current placement.

-For more information see ENSATS Admissions Policy at www.EssexNorthShore.org/admissions
+For more information see ENSATS Admissions Policy at www.EssexNorthShore.org/admissions.